libgd/libgd/src/readme.txt

           as arguments.
 This function must write the number of bytes requested and return that number, unless an error has occurred, in which case the function should return -1.
-The programmer then creates a [101]gdSink structure and sets the sink pointer to the output function and the context pointer to any value which is useful to the programmer.
+The programmer then creates a gdSink structure and sets the sink pointer to the output function and the context pointer to any value which is useful to the programmer.

-          The example below implements [102]gdImagePng by creating a custom data source and invoking gdImagePngFromSink.
+          The example below implements gdImagePng by creating a custom data source and invoking gdImagePngFromSink.

 static int stdioSink(void *context, char *buffer, int len)